DualBrain/QB64/github.md

 ---

-Although not official, it might be of interest to take a look at a QB64 fork that is buy a guy that "wants to do his own thing, on his own time, in his own way, for himself".
+Although not official, it might be of interest to take a look at a QB64 fork that is by a guy that "wants to do his own thing, on his own time, in his own way, for himself".
 This fork might just be exactly what you are looking for - but, then again, it might not be... and the developer behind it is perfectly OK with that.

 - ["Phoenix Edition"](https://github.com/QB64-Phoenix-Edition/QB64pe/)